Signal Protocol: History

 The development of the Signal Protocol was started by Trevor Perrin and Moxie Marlinspike (Open Whisper Systems) in 2013.
 The first version of the protocol, TextSecure v1, was based on Off-the-record messaging (OTR).

 On 24 February 2014, Open Whisper Systems introduced TextSecure v2, which migrated to the Axolotl Ratchet.
 The design of the Axolotl Ratchet is based on the ephemeral key exchange that was introduced by OTR and combines it with a symmetric-key ratchet modeled after the Silent Circle Instant Message Protocol (SCIMP).
 It brought about support for asynchronous communication ("offline messages") as its major new feature, as well as better resilience with distorted order of messages and simpler support for conversations with multiple participants.
 The Axolotl Ratchet was named after the critically endangered aquatic salamander Axolotl, which has extraordinary self-healing capabilities.
 The developers refer to the algorithm as self-healing because it automatically disables an attacker from accessing the cleartext of later messages after having compromised a session key.

 The third version of the protocol, TextSecure v3, made some changes to the cryptographic primitives and the wire protocol.
 In October 2014, researchers from Ruhr University Bochum published an analysis of TextSecure v3.
 Among other findings, they presented an unknown key-share attack on the protocol, but in general, they found that it was secure.

 In March 2016, the developers renamed the protocol to Signal Protocol.
 They also renamed the Axolotl Ratchet to the Double Ratchet algorithm to better differentiate between the ratchet and the full protocol because some had used the name Axolotl when referring to the full protocol.

 As of October 2016, the Signal Protocol is based on TextSecure v3, but with additional cryptographic changes.
 In October 2016, researchers from the UK's University of Oxford, Australia's Queensland University of Technology, and Canada's McMaster University published a formal analysis of the protocol, concluding that the protocol was cryptographically sound.

 Another audit of the protocol was published in 2017.

+In 2023, Signal introduced PQXDH, a post-quantum extension of X3DH for session establishment.
+In 2025, Signal announced the Triple Ratchet, which combines the classical Double Ratchet with the Sparse Post-Quantum Ratchet (SPQR).